l4v3nx/googlish-hyprlock-theme/README.md

 </details>

 ## 📦 Installation
-<b>🔻 This configuration is based on a 1080p display, if you are using a higher screen resolution,</br>You may need to reconfigure the sizes and recoordinate all the components.</b>
+><i><b>❗ This configuration is based on a 1080p display, if you are using a higher screen resolution,</br>you may need to reconfigure the sizes and recoordinate all the components.</b></i>

 <b>Auto-Installation :</b>
 ```bash